Missouri Marijuana Card - FAQ

 Can I grow my own Medical Marijuana?

-Yes, Missouri residents who are patients may grow up to six (6) marijuana plants at home and up to eighteen (18) marijuana plants if you are a caregiver for three patients, but any such plants must be under "lock and key."
-You must have a cultivator license to be compliant.
+Yes, Missouri medical marijuana patients may grow up to six (6) marijuana plants at home and up to eighteen (18) marijuana plants if you are a caregiver for three patients, but any such plants must be under "lock and key."
+You must apply for a cultivator license to be compliant.

 Do I have to buy my marijuana from one of the dispensaries?

 Yes.
 To be protected under the Missouri Medical Marijuana Act, your marijuana must be labeled from one of the Missouri dispensaries.
 Missouri patients are also allowed to grow (with a cultivator license).

 Where will the dispensaries be located in Missouri?

 We do not know the exact number of approved dispensaries.
 For a detailed look at where to find your nearest dispensary, visit our Missouri dispensary locations page.